acq4/acq4/lib/util/pyqtgraph/documentation/source/plotting.rst

 * fillLevel - Fills the area under the plot curve to this Y-value.
 * brush - The brush to use when filling under the curve.

+See the 'plotting' :ref:`example <examples>` for a demonstration of these arguments.

-All three functions also return handles to the objects that are created, allowing the plots and data to be further modified.
+All of the above functions also return handles to the objects that are created, allowing the plots and data to be further modified.

 Organization of Plotting Classes
 --------------------------------